 The Museum also boasts of a snake park that has other residents besides snakes.
 These are tortoises and crocodiles.
 Of interest to other museums that have a snake park is the rabbit and rat breeding section purely to feed the snake.
 Other museums usually purchase the rabbits (python food) and rats from private breeders.

-The natural setting of the museum allows the visitor to see other non captive animals such the rare the rare white bearded de braza monkey.
+The natural setting of the museum allows the visitor to see other non-captive animals such the rare white bearded de braza monkey.